rdegges/okta.github.io/hugo/content/blog/three-developer-tools-im-thankful-for.md

 ---
 layout: blog_post
+title: "Three Developer Tools I'm Thankful For"
 author: rdegges
 date: 2017-11-22T00:00:00Z
-description: What developer tools do you use every day?
+description: "What developer tools do you use every day?
 To celebrate Thanksgiving, here's a list of Randall Degges' favorite developer tools.
-Learn why he likes them and how they can help you.
+Learn why he likes them and how they can help you."
+tags: [holiday, tools]
+tweets:
+    - "@rdegges really likes zsh, vim, and tmux.
+What about you?"
+    - "What developer tools are you thankful for?"
 redirect_from:
-- /blog/2017/11/22/three-developer-tools-im-thankful-for
-tags:
-- holiday
-- tools
+    - "/blog/2017/11/22/three-developer-tools-im-thankful-for"
-title: Three Developer Tools I'm Thankful For
-tweets:
-- '@rdegges really likes zsh, vim, and tmux.
-What about you?'
-- What developer tools are you thankful for?
 ---

 I’ve been writing code since I was 12 years old.
 When I first got started, I